josephalfred7/Teamify/README.md

 **Sprint Goal:**  Display resgistered students and team names.

-**Forecast:**  We forecast 10pts for our velocity in this Sprint.
+**Forecast:**  We forecasted 10 points for our velocity in this Sprint.
 This was based on the point scale that was developed in our estimation activity and upon inspection of the Tasks and Acceptance Criteria for the PBIs at the top of the backlog.
-Given that we do not have historical performance data, we pulled items off the Product Backlog into the Sprint Backlog, stopping at a point where the amount of work in the Sprint Backlog was reasonable to expect complete per our Definition of Done.
+Given that we do not have historical performance data, we pulled items off the Product Backlog into the Sprint Backlog, stopping at a point where the amount of work in the Sprint Backlog was reasonable to expect to complete per our Definition of Done.
+Without collective experience yet, we had to rely on our past individual experiences to guess about what was reasonable and then come to concensus.

 **Sprint Planning:**  As stated above, during Sprint planning we decomposed the PBIs at the top into Tasks to develop a shared understanding of the work required to complete them.
 PBI's with higher point values were split into smaller point valued PBIs (User Stories) where appropriate.
 All stories in the the Sprint Backlog have size of less than half of the forecast velocity.